oronimbus/tactical-asset-allocation/README.md

 - Keller, Wouter J., and Jan Willem Keuning.
 ‘Protective Asset Allocation (PAA): A Simple Momentum-Based Alternative for Term Deposits’.
 SSRN Scholarly Paper.
 Rochester, NY, 5 April 2016. [https://doi.org/10.2139/ssrn.2759734](https://doi.org/10.2139/ssrn.2759734).
 - Kritzman, Mark, Sébastien Page, and David Turkington.
 ‘Regime Shifts: Implications for Dynamic Strategies’. _Financial Analysts Journal_, 2012, 18.
 - WifeyAlpha, Tactical Asset Allocation, https://twitter.com/WifeyAlpha/status/1502576435134877701

+## Disclaimer
+The content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.